playbar/gllearn/opencv/doc/py_tutorials/py_feature2d/py_brief/py_brief.markdown

 We know SIFT uses 128-dim vector for descriptors.
 Since it is using floating point numbers, it takes basically 512 bytes.
 Similarly SURF also takes minimum of 256 bytes (for 64-dim).
-Creating such a vector for thousands of features takes a lot of memory which are not feasible for resouce-constraint applications especially for embedded systems.
+Creating such a vector for thousands of features takes a lot of memory which are not feasible for resource-constraint applications especially for embedded systems.
 Larger the memory, longer the time it takes for matching.